Graduation speaker: Dr. Paul Jones, Interim President, Darton State College

-We are pleased by your commitment to your education and academic success, and we are looking forward to celebrating your accomplishments at 11:00 a.m., December 14, 2013 in the Storm Dome.
-While you are working and studying to finish your final classes, also make sure you’ve taken care of the following details so your graduation day is as memorable and special as you’ve always imagined it would be.
+We are pleased by your commitment to your education and academic success, and we are looking forward to celebrating your accomplishments at 11:00 a.m., May 10, 2014 in the Storm Dome.
+While you are studying to finish your final classes, also make sure you’ve taken care of the following details so your graduation day is as memorable and special as you’ve always imagined it would be.

 Are you going to graduate?

-If not, your first stop is your advisor!
+What if I don’t have my degree audit?
+If you have not received your degree audit, make sure your graduation application has been submitted.
+Back to step one above: your first stop is your advisor.
 If your graduation date has changed, contact the Registrar’s Office immediately (229-928-1331).

 What do you need to do before the big day?

-- Order your regalia for the big day.
-Deadline to order is November 18.
+Order your regalia for the big day.
+Deadline to order April 14, 2014.
+(Sometimes we cut you some slack on deadlines, but this one is not in our control, and its firm, so please order early!)
 If you plan to walk across the stage and receive your diploma, you need regalia.
-If you are earning a Master’s or Specialist degree, you will need a hood in addition to the cap and gown.
-The color of your hood represents your degree, so be sure to fill in the information correctly.
+The color of your tassel and hood (for master’s) represents your degree, so be sure to fill in the information correctly.
 Caps and gowns are only available by ordering online.
-To be certain you have the right regalia, please place your order at: www.herffjones.com/college/graduation
+To be certain you have the right regalia, please place your order at: www.herffjones.com/college/graduation.

 Do you need graduation swag?
 Personalized graduation announcements and other memorabilia can be ordered online from Herff Jones.
 Orders for announcements or accessories may be charged to credit card or debit card and will be delivered directly to the address you provide.
 Order here: www.herffjones.com/college/graduation.